ahmedx3/Feelback/AgeGenderClassification/README.md

 - Change the training and testing datasets (Train with mixture of datasets or change order)
 - K fold Validation
 - Create video capture that shows label
+- Train on Data that was extracted from the face detection model
+- Check lighting effect and preprocessing to unify the images
+- Try the LBP on regions of the image divided to 16 20x20